Franklin-Graham/Magento-Guide/Other Config Explanation/Home Page Widget.md

 - Click 'Insert Widget' from the top menu.
 (Before that, place the cursor where you want to insert the widget.)
   ![[Pasted image 20250206150714.png]]
-  Setup the settings as below or as required:
+  Setup the settings as below or as required: widget Type: Catalog Products List
+  Title: As required
+  Number of Products per page: 1
+  Number of Products to Display: set the number of products that need to be display
+  Template: Products Grid Template
+  Conditions: SKU -> Is one of -> provide 'SKU' of the products to display
   ![[Pasted image 20250206151407.png]]

 - Are use the below code instead of Widget setting by changing few changes: